 Berkeley has long been known as a hub of formal demography research.
 With its accompanying strengths in economics, sociology, and public health in particular, BPC has also been able to foster high impact population research that pushes frontiers in both basic disciplinary and translational science.
 This success, facilitated by BPC, has led to crucial campus decisions to continue investing in population science.
-We continue to support Formal Demography, Population Health, and Reproductive Health and HIV as signature strengths, and recently have added two new, high impact primary research areas in Data Science and Demography, and Family Policy.
+We continue to support our five signature themes Formal Demography, Population Health, Reproductive Health and HIV, Data Science and Demography, and Family Policy.

 The Center’s mission is to promote research and collaboration in all aspects of population studies.
 Our signature themes are: